Krinali4/Cappsule-FrontedTask/README.md

 ##Thank you
-Thank you for taking the time to check my assignment.
-I appreciate your effort and would love to receive any feedback you might have.
-Your insights and suggestions are highly valued and will help me improve further.
+Thank you for taking the time to complete the assignment.
+We appreciate your effort in completing the assignment.

+Best,
+Jaiben
+Cappsule